Clinical Mental Health and School Counseling

 The Clinical Mental Health Counseling and School Counseling programs establish high standards of academic and professional competence consistent with state and national standards for licensure to practice in educational and mental health environments.
 The Clinical Mental Health Counseling and School Counseling programs demonstrate commitment to their mission statement through continued accreditations.
 Currently, the Clinical Mental Health Counseling and School Counseling programs are accredited by the Council for the Accreditation of Counseling and Related Educational Programs (CACREP).
 The Clinical Mental Health Counseling is an approved program of the Ohio Counselor, Social Worker, Marriage and Family Therapist Board, which means that graduates of this program will be accepted as having met the academic requirements for professional licensure in Ohio.
 The School Counseling Program is approved by the Ohio Department of Education, which indicates that graduates of this program have met the academic requirements for school counselor licensure in Ohio.
 The programs are dedicated to engaging in continuous program development related to the latest research in the field as well as the changing licensure requirements our graduates must meet.
 The faculty is involved in scholarship, service and professional activities, which are used to enhance the teaching mission of the program and play a role in meeting the educational needs of practitioners in the community.

-From Fall 2018 to Summer 2019, twenty-one students have graduated from the Clinical Mental Health Counseling program, a 97% completion rate.
+From Summer 2019 to Spring 2020, seventeen students have graduated from the Clinical Mental Health Counseling program, a 96% completion rate.
 In Ohio, clinical mental health counseling students take the National Counselor Exam (NCE) for licensure.
-Bowling Green Students had a 100% pass rate on this exam during this time period.
-The graduates also had 90% employment rate in the counseling field within 180 days of graduating the program.
+Bowling Green Students had a 94% pass rate on this exam during this time period.
+The graduates also had 89% employment rate in the counseling field within 180 days of graduating the program.

-From Fall 2018 to Summer 2019, nine students have graduated from the school counseling program, a 98% completion rate.
+From Summer 2019 to Spring 2020, fourteen students have graduated from the school counseling program, a 99% completion rate.
 In Ohio, school counseling students take the Ohio Educators Assessment (OAE) for licensure.
-Bowling Green Students had a 77% pass rate.
-The graduates had a 86% employment rate in the counseling field within 180 days of graduating from the program
+Bowling Green Students had a 75% pass rate.
+The graduates had a 73% employment rate in the counseling field within 180 days of graduating from the program

 The educational objectives of the Clinical Mental Health Counseling and School Counseling programs have been designed to provide a comprehensive professional preparation of graduate students that includes: